czusual/magellan-zoe/README.md

 TODO:
 - re-discuss the structure
-- consider the newwork-wide program
+- consider the network-wide program